jugeekuz/AirRemote-Frontend/README.md

 ---

 ## 🤝 Contributing
-Feel free to fork and/or contribute as you'd please!
+Feel free to fork the repository and contribute!
+Pull requests and feedback are welcome.

 ---